 This easy royal icing recipe for sugar cookies is SO ridiculously simple to make!
 No egg whites, no meringue powder, just four simple ingredients whipped up with a hand or stand mixer.
 So you can get down to decorating cookies with your kids with less mess and fuss…

 This recipe was created in partnership with Tum-E Yummies — a fun, fruity drink option made with kids in mind.
-Thanks for supporting us and the brands we love!
+Thanks for supporting me and the brands I love!

 Easy Royal Icing Recipe